Bodnant's award for five-year lakeside renovation

 It was awarded for the transformation of The Far End – a lakeside garden and arboretum restored over the course of five years by gardeners and volunteers who battled through flooding and storms to open it to the public in spring 2015.

-Bodnant Garden property manager William Greenwood says: “The Far End is the biggest renovation and conservation project we’ve ever undertaken at Bodnant Garden.
+Bodnant Garden property manager William Greenwood says: “The Far End is the biggest renovation and conservation project we’ve ever undertaken at Bodnant Garden to date.
 This award is a fantastic tribute to the garden team and volunteers who worked so hard to restore this beautiful, historic area for the visitors who are now enjoying it, and for future generations.”

 Bodnant Garden is an 80 acre garden founded in 1874 by Victorian industrialist Henry Pochin and developed over 140 years by five generations his descendants, the McLaren family, who donated it to the National Trust in 1949.